 Dental implants replace missing or damaged teeth to help maintain your oral health and restore your smile, and this type of dental treatment is one of the most expensive in the UK.
 The implant procedure involves an implant specialist (implantologist) inserting a metal post into your jawbone, adding an internal screw called an abutment to the post, and fixing a false tooth (crown) to the abutment.

-An All-on-4® is used to restore a full arch of teeth, involving the placement of four implants into your jawbone.
+The All-on-4® treatment concept by Nobel Biocare and available only through authorized clinics, is used to restore a full arch of teeth, involving the placement of four implants into your jawbone.
 The rear two implants are angled at around 45 degrees to avoid compromising the sinus cavity or nerve canal.
 A full set of “permanent dentures” can then be affixed to the top or bottom of your jaw using these four implants.
-Pioneered by Dr. Paulo Malo in 1998, the All-on-4 is often quicker and cheaper than having multiple teeth replaced with individual dental implants.
+Pioneered by Dr. Paulo Malo in 1998, this procedure is often quicker and cheaper than having multiple teeth replaced with individual dental implants.

 How Long is Needed for Treatment and Recovery?